 Since 2009 I have been an associate lecturer for the Open University, teaching multi- and interdisciplinary undergraduate courses.
 I serve on the academic advisory boards of the Keston Center for Religion, Politics and Society at Baylor University, Texas and the Institute for the Academic Study of Eastern Christianity, Vrije Universiteit, Amsterdam.
 Since January 2018 I also co-convene (with Dr Zoe Knox, University of Leicester) the BASEES Religion and Spirituality in Russia and Eastern Europe Study Group.

-‘Following in Mary’s footsteps: Marian apparitions and pilgrimage in contemporary Russia’, forthcoming in A. Adams and V. Shevzov (eds), Framing Mary: The Mother of God in Modern, Revolutionary, and Post-Soviet Russian Culture (Northern Illinois Press, April 2018), pp.246-269.
+‘Following in Mary’s footsteps: Marian apparitions and pilgrimage in contemporary Russia’, in Adams, A. and Shevzov, V. (eds), Framing Mary: The Mother of God in Modern, Revolutionary, and Post-Soviet Russian Culture (DeKalb: Northern Illinois Press, 2018), pp.246-269.

 ‘Touching the Holy: Orthodox Christian pilgrimage within Russia’, in Eade, J. and Albera, D. (eds) International Perspectives on Pilgrimage Studies: Itineraries, Gaps and Obstacles (New York and London: Routledge, 2015), pp. 47-68.